R3Conclave/conclave-samples/conclave-auction/README.md

 To process the bid run the below command:

 `./gradlew runClient PROCESS-BID <enclave_constraint>`

+The enclave should reply with a response message indicating the auction winner to the admin client, and each individual bidders should get a response from the enclave regarding their bid status.

+### Running in Mock Mode

+#### Running the host

+`./gradlew -PenclaveMode=mock host:run`

+#### Running the client

+Run the client to submit a bid using the below command:

+`./gradlew runClient --args="BID <enclave_constraint>"`

+If you are building an enclave in mock mode then the enclave reports it is using a signing key hash consisting of all zeros.

+`./gradlew runClient --args="BID 0000000000000000000000000000000000000000000000000000000000000000"`

+You could run multiple clients to submit different bids.

+To process the bid run the below command:

+`./gradlew runClient PROCESS-BID 0000000000000000000000000000000000000000000000000000000000000000`

 The enclave should reply with a response message indicating the auction winner to the admin client, and each individual bidders